CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ```
   //ri air ctf_map:ind_stone
   ```
-* Then, without selecting a new area, replace `air` with `indestructible barrier glass` using the WorldEdit GUI, or through the command:
+* Then, without selecting a new area, replace `air` with `Indestructible Barrier Glass` using the WorldEdit GUI, or through the command:
   ```
   //r air ctf_map:ind_glass
   ```
 * After finishing your first barrier wall, proceed to build the other 3 sides of the barrier.
-* You can also make a roof using any type of indestructible node such as `indestructible barrier glass`, but if you set your map area correctly later on, players shouldn't be able to escape through the roof.
+* You can also make a roof using any type of indestructible node such as `Indestructible Barrier Glass`, but if you set your map area correctly later on, players shouldn't be able to escape through the roof.
 So, you do not necessarily need to add a roof.

 ***
 ### 8. Building the map